sighupio/distribution/docs/releases/unreleased.md

 - [[#387](https://github.com/sighupio/distribution/pull/387)]: This PR fixed an issue that prevented the control planes nodes array to be treated as immutable under the OnPremises provider.
 The number of control plane nodes was originally set as immutable in the 1.31.1 release cycle because there isn't any support to scale the etcd cluster with the number of control plane nodes in the SIGHUP Distribution yet.
 The issue allowed users to change the number of the control plane, even if it was explicitly marked as immutable.
 - [[#393](https://github.com/sighupio/distribution/pull/393)]: This PR fixes an issue present when users start the cluster with ingress type none, TLS provider secret, and network policies disabled and try to enable them afterwards.
 - [[#401](https://github.com/sighupio/distribution/pull/401)]: Fixed an error in uninstalling the logging module that prevented switching from any logging type to `none` when the monitoring module was not installed.
+- [[#403](https://github.com/sighupio/distribution/pull/403)]: Fixed an error that prevented the generation of manifests when `ingress.nginx.type: none` and `ingress.certManager` configuration was not set.

 ### Security fixes